gichimux/password_locker_1.1/README.md

 # Bugs reported

-Pyperclip bugs on previous version have been fixed on this one.
+Pyperclip bugs on previous version have been fixed.
+No bugs reported.